BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 field('description')->storingRules('required'),
 ```

-So the rules list will be applied for the underlining field.
+The rules list will be applied for the underlining field.

 ### Custom store

-You can always take the ownership over the store method by overwriting it in the repository:
+You can always take ownership over the store method by overwriting it in the repository:

 ```php
 // PostRepository.php